 Collecting this information less frequently than quarterly would not allow for adequate monitoring or evaluation of the impact of the reemployment services and eligibility assessments.
 SWAs already report workload counts and outcomes to ETA each quarter and collecting this data less frequently would not materially diminish the burden of this data collection initiative.

-7. Explain any special circumstances that would cause an information collection to be conducted in a manner inconsistent with the requirements of 5 CFR § 1320.5(c)(2)(i) through (viii):
+7. Explain any special circumstances that would cause an information collection to be conducted in a manner inconsistent with the requirements of 5 CFR § 1320.5(c)(2)(i) through (viii).

+This ICR implicates no special circumstances.

 8. If applicable, provide a copy and identify the date and page number of publication in the Federal Register of the agency's notice, required by 5 CFR 1320.8(d), soliciting comments on the information collection prior to submission to OMB.
 Summarize public comments received in response to that notice and describe actions taken by the agency in response to these comments.
 Specifically address comments received on cost and hour burden.